oceanicsdotio/oceanics.io/README.md

-### Ingestion tips
+## Ingestion tips

-Finite-volume methods need to perform mesh interpolations, the algorithms for which involve keeping the mesh and fields in memory.
-For an unstructured grid, the graph nodes include nodes/vertices in the simulation mesh, along with elements, edges, and layers.
-A vertex would have parent elements and edges, and have adjacency with other vertices—and could have any number of associated environmental variables.
-Edges have child nodes, and parent elements.
-Their properties include boundary information.
-Surfaces are also a helpful construct, for representing the seafloor and air-water interface (or other isopycnal).

-#### Pre-processing

-Meshes are often stored as NetCDF files.
-These can be read remotely by mounting the host volume to your local environment.
-For instance, using [fuse](https://github.com/osxfuse/osxfuse/releases) and [sshfs](https://github.com/libfuse/sshfs).
-On macOS `meson` and `ninja` are required, before downloading the `sshfs` tarball, installing it,
+Meshes are often stored as NetCDF, which can be read remotely by mounting the host volume to your local environment (e.g. using [fuse](https://github.com/osxfuse/osxfuse/releases) and [sshfs](https://github.com/libfuse/sshfs)).
+On macOS `meson` and `ninja` are required, before downloading and install the `sshfs` tarball:

 ```bash
 pip install meson